EvolveWithProseeker/Proseeker/README.md

-# ProSeeker

-In silico directed evolution
+# ProSeeker: In silico directed evolution

 ProSeeker is supplied as a standalone Python script (Proseeker.py) for either interative use or pipeline integration and was written in Python 3.9.